 A lift chair helps a person go from a sitting to standing position.
 The chair usually looks like a reclining chair, but it has the ability to rise or lift on an incline when you push a button.

 Sometimes, lift chairs have additional features, such as heat or massage.
 Some chairs may even transform to a completely flat position, which would allow you to sleep in the chair as well.

 With many additional features or upgraded upholstery materials available, the costs of lift chairs are also highly variable.
 Most chairs range from several hundred dollars to a thousand dollars.

 It’s important to note that a lift chair is not the same as a stair lift, which is a seat that takes you from the bottom to the top of a staircase by pushing a button.
 It’s also not a patient lift, which helps caregivers transition you from a wheelchair to a bed or vice versa.

-- You’ll pay for the full cost of the chair at the time of purchase, and then Medicare will reimburse you for 80% of the approved cost of the motorized lifting component of the chair; you’ll pay 100% of the cost for the rest of the chair.
+You’ll likely pay for the full cost of the chair at the time of purchase, and then Medicare will reimburse you for 80 percent of the approved cost of the motorized lifting component of the chair; you’ll pay 100 percent of the cost for the rest of the chair.